-The Council for Catechesis promotes Supports the Faith Formation Goals of our parish to nurture life long faith formation of our community.
+Supports the Faith Formation goals of our parish to nurture lifelong faith formation of our community.

-The Finance Council assists the Pastor in the management of the physical assets of the parish through budget management, review of financial statements, asset management and development of resources.
+Assists the Pastor in the management of the physical assets of the parish through budget management, review of financial statements, asset management, and development of resources.

-The Respect Life Committee Respect Life means we recognize that human life is a gift of God entrusted to everyone and so we feel the necessity of expressing our shared conviction about its sacred character in concrete and active ways.
-We respect and honor life from conception to natural death.
-Here at St. John's we will be active in doing fundraising for various organizations that promote the sacredness of life and have various speakers come from time to time in an effort to educate our parishioners.
+Recognizes that human life is a gift of God entrusted to everyone.
+The Committee respects and honors life from conception to natural death, and feels the necessity of expressing its shared conviction about human life's sacred character in concrete and active ways.
+The Committee will be active in fundraising for various organizations that promote the sacredness of life, and will have various speakers come from time to time in an effort to educate parishioners.

-The Safety Committee meets quarterly to discuss seasonal safety issues, ongoing maintenance, and staff and volunteer safety.
-The safety committee reviews Diocesan safety guidelines and encourages ongoing education and compliance.
+Meets quarterly to discuss seasonal safety issues, ongoing maintenance, and staff and volunteer safety.
+The Safety Committee reviews Diocesan safety guidelines and encourages ongoing education and compliance.

-The Works of Mercy Team mission is to help our community by promoting awareness of the Church’s social teachings, informing parishioners on specific issues, and sponsoring several events that raise money and food donations for various local charities and families in need.
+Mission is to help the community by promoting awareness of the Church’s social teachings, inform parishioners on specific issues, and sponsor several events that raise money/food donations for various local charities and families in need.